Sleaford Mods (EP)

-Sleaford Mods is the eponymous third extended play by the English duo Sleaford Mods, (Note: Not to be confused with Sleaford Mods' 2007 self-titled debut album.) released on 14 September 2018 through Rough Trade Records.
+Sleaford Mods is the third extended play by the English duo Sleaford Mods, (Note: Not to be confused with Sleaford Mods' 2007 self-titled debut album.) released on 14 September 2018 through Rough Trade Records.
 Recorded earlier that year, the EP was preceded by the single "Stick in a Five and Go" and reached no. 42 in the UK Albums Chart.

 Recording and composition

 The EP was recorded in Nottingham at studio JT Soar in 2018.
 On the lead tracks "Stick in a Five and Go" and "Bang Someone Out", vocalist Jason Williamson created the songs as outlets for his more violent imaginations, which are a result of both the political aftermath of Brexit and what he described as "historical flaws in my personality".
 The lyrics on "Gallows Hill" are based on the history of a war cemetery in Nottingham.
 Originally written as a song, Williamson adapted it into a short story, included as one of thirteen in his book Happy Days released later in 2018.
 The fourth track, "Dregs", refers to Williamson's time working as a glass collector in a Nottingham bar where he would often drink the patrons' leftovers, and the closer, "Joke Shop", was originally not intended to be included as part of the EP; Williamson was ultimately encouraged by his manager Steve Underwood to add one more piece that showed the group was open to experimentation.